-In case anyone has struggled to clean their glass fireplace doors, I wanted to share this as a PSA.
-I like a clean home, but I want cleaning to be easy, so from time to time I share products that really knock my socks off (like that citru-shine stuff I'm still smitten with).
+In case anyone has struggled with how to clean glass fireplace doors, I wanted to share this as a PSA.
+I like a clean home, but I want cleaning to be easy, so from time to time I share products that really knock my socks off (like that citru-shine stuff I’m still smitten with).

 Here’s my tip for how to make chrome and stainless look (and stay looking!) brand new and gleaming.